AEB-labs/cruddl/docs/vector-search.md

     rows than requested.
 -   Results are metric-dependent (`COSINE`/`INNER_PRODUCT` sort high-to-low, `L2` low-to-high), and using the wrong direction silently degrades nearest-neighbor quality.

+## 10. Training readiness and A/B index swapping

+When a vector index is recreated (e.g. due to nLists drift or parameter changes), cruddl uses an A/B slot scheme: the new index is built in the alternate slot while the old one remains active.

+**Training awareness** (ArangoDB 3.12.9+): ArangoDB reports a `trainingState` field on vector indexes. cruddl polls this field after creating a new index and only drops the old index once the new one reports `trainingState: "ready"`.
+This ensures:

+-   Queries are never routed to a still-training index.
+-   The old index remains available as a fallback during the entire training period.
+-   If both A and B slots exist (e.g. from an interrupted migration), the cleanup only removes B if A is confirmed ready.

+On ArangoDB versions prior to 3.12.9, the `ensureIndex` call itself blocks until training is complete, so no polling is necessary.